Actor Kel Mitchell of Good Burger, All That, and Kenan & Kel has teamed up with World Vision for the Global 6K for Water on May 22, 2021.

 Hear from a pastor about how he’s raising up new leaders and offering ways for active, life-changing, and multigenerational involvement in God’s work around the world through World Vision’s Global 6K.

 Each year, World Vision hosts the Global 6K for Water to raise awareness and money for the global water crisis.
 Here are 13 ways you and your family can prepare your bodies, minds, and hearts for the virtual Global 6K for Water event on May 22, 2021.

 Discover tips for helping your children learn about the global water crisis and how they can help solve it.
 Find age-appropriate videos, discussion questions, and interactive activities to help your kids develop empathy for the 785 million people who don’t have access to clean water.

-844 million people around the world don’t have access to clean water; that’s more than 1 of every 10 people around the world.
+785 million people around the world don’t have access to basic drinking water; that’s one in 10 people around the world.
 Join us in prayer for children and families who are thirsty and lack this most basic necessity.

 Most people will walk the 6K, some will run, some will push strollers, and a few athletes will do the 6K while carrying a heavy jerrycan full of water!
 Whatever you choose, training can be a great family fitness activity.

 While progress on ending global poverty and boosting development has slowed or stalled because of the pandemic, we still have many reasons to be hopeful.
 As we see progress in clean water, mother and child health, advocacy work, and more, we can trust that our sovereign God hasn’t stopped working.
 Read evidences of God’s mercy to His people with these 11 reasons to have hope in 2021.